Fast radio bursts at the dawn of the 2020s: FRBs as astrophysical and cosmological probes

 After recombination took place in the early Universe around redshift $z=1089$, the intergalactic medium was fundamentally changed during the epoch of reionization as free electrons were liberated by ultraviolet radiation from stars and quasars in the redshift range $6<z<13$ for H\textsc{i} and He\textsc{i}.
 Due to the direct relationship between DM and electron density, cosmological FRBs offer new ways to probe these still poorly understood processes.

 For hydrogen reionization, \citet{beniamini_2021_mnras} show that the maximum dispersion measure for an ensemble of FRBs (DM$_{\rm max}$) can in principle be a powerful diagnostic of the IGM at high redshifts.
-They show that, for a sample of around 1000 FRBs with DMs above 6000~cm$^{-3}$~pc, a determination of DM$_{\rm max}$ with a precision of better than 10\% would provide tigher constraints on the reionization history than current measurements of CMB optical depth using Planck \citep[see, e.g.,][]{pagano_2020_aa}.
+They show that, for a sample of around 1000 FRBs with DMs above 6000\,cm$^{-3}$~pc, a determination of DM$_{\rm max}$ with a precision of better than 10\% would provide tighter constraints on the reionization history than current measurements of CMB optical depth using Planck \citep[see, e.g.,][]{pagano_2020_aa}.
 For smaller samples of FRBs, which are more realisable with current and emerging facilities, \citet{beniamini_2021_mnras} estimate that useful constraints could be made from 40 FRBs in $6<z<10$ given redshift accuracies of 10\%.
 In the absence of redshift information, any constraints on reionization at these epochs are strongly coupled to our (currently incomplete) knowledge of the FRB luminosity function.

-While the Deep Synoptic Array \citep[aiming to become operational with 2000 6-m dishes by 2025;][]{hallinan_2019_baas} will allow for H and He\textsc{i} reionization studies using high redshift FRBs, in the near term, more progress is likely to be made for He\textsc{ii} reionization which is thought to have ocurred at redshifts as low as $z=3$ \citep{fialkov_2016_jcap}.
+While the Deep Synoptic Array \citep[aiming to become operational with 2000 6-m dishes by 2025;][]{hallinan_2019_baas} will allow for H\textsc{i} and He\textsc{i} reionization studies using high-redshift FRBs, in the near term, more progress is likely to be made for He\textsc{ii} reionization which is thought to have occurred at redshifts as low as $z=3$ \citep{fialkov_2016_jcap}.
 In a recent study, \citet{caleb_2019_mnras_485} show that 1000--2000 FRBs are required to begin to probe the epoch of He\textsc{ii} reionization through their DM distribution.
-Further work on modeling the initial CHIME/FRB sample may well provide insights into this issue although the largest DM from that sample is 3038.06 cm$^{-3}$~pc \citep{chime_2021_arxiv_arxiv210604352}.
+Further work on modeling the initial CHIME/FRB sample may well provide insights into this issue although the largest DM from that sample is 3038.06\,cm$^{-3}$~pc \citep{chime_2021_arxiv_arxiv210604352}.